cardat/air-health-gis-tools/README.md

 # Air Health GIS extract tools

-Currently focusing on the slowest algorithms.

-Querying a point in a raster and getting a subsequent buffer around that point appears to be slowst routine.

 ## Points for embarrassing parallelisation

  * For each raster (20)
  * For each buffer (10)
  * For each point (1,000,000+)

+## Considerations

+The radius of the buffer may intersect a raster cell.
+In this case the raster cell is included within the buffer calc if it less than  ceil(buffer/cell size)

+Ivan has suggested converting all underlying grids/shapefiles/polygons to a single file format.
+This could be a good way forward as the routine for for extracting from a raster is pretty good now.

+The 5 generic types of GIS extractions are all listed as "extract_lblahblah.py".
+These will be templates to make a script for each of the layers listed in the xlsx.
+I think each layer will need to be approached uniquely though, as small things like band names, file-naming conventions, will all be different (bringing us back to the approach sugested by Ivan to homogenise the inputs).

+## extract_points_from_raster_buffer
+Currently focusing on the slowest algorithms.

+Querying a point in a raster and getting a subsequent buffer around that point appears to be slowst routine.

 ### Per single point raster querey: